 The energy industry has been in the news a lot lately.
 You may have seen headlines warning of shortfalls in supply, price hikes, impending blackouts, and an oncoming energy crisis.

-In principle, these councils are trying to become more sustainable, and that’s commendable.
-In fact, we’re taking great strides to become more sustainable ourselves.
+These councils are trying to become more sustainable, and that’s commendable.

-Targeting gas is near-sighted, and our research shows us that most Victorian’s want to keep using gas, and here’s why...
+Our research shows us that most Victorian’s prefer to keep using gas, and here’s why...

 Keeping the heating on

-The fact is, so many homes and businesses across Australia rely on gas that during the winter months, gas infrastructure delivers more energy than the electricity network***.
-It most likely powers that steaming hot shower you took earlier, the stove you use to cook dinner every night, the heating that keeps you snug in the depths of winter.
-Not to mention the multitude of small businesses and manufacturing that would be severely impacted.
-And it’s all delivered by the most reliable energy network there is.
+Many homes across Australia rely on gas, especially during the winter months for heating.
+If your home is connected to gas then it probably powers that steaming hot shower you took earlier, the stove you use to cook dinner every night, the heating that keeps you snug in the depths of winter.
+And it’s all delivered by the most reliable energy network there is: the gas distribution network.

 Renewable gas brighter future